andersy005/self-driving-car-nd/Project4-Advanced-Lane-Lines/Advanced_Lane.md

 Enjoy!

-#### 3.2.8 Diagnostics
+#### 2.2.8 Diagnostics

-As explained in the previous sections, there are diagnostics screen available from the **DiagManager** to help you with any errors you see happening and see where it may be occuring.
+As explained in the previous sections, there are diagnostics screen available from the **DiagManager** to help you with any errors you see happening and see where it may be occurrentIng.
 If you believe it is an **ImageFilter** bug, you may want to use the `--diag=1` option to invoke the **ImageFilter** diagnostics as shown here:

 ```
 python P4pipeline.py --diag=1 test_images/test1.jpg output_images/test1diag1.jpg